gianr00/Web-Scraping-Mission-to-Mars/README.md

 Author: Rosie Gianan, gianr00@gmail.com

-Build with: HTML, PyMongo, Flask, BeautifulSoup, Bootstrap, Python, Pandas and Requests/Splinter
+Build with: HTML, PyMongo, Flask, BeautifulSoup, Bootstrap, Python, Pandas, Requests/Splinter

-## Goal:
+## Objective:
 Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information into a single HTML page.

 ## Solution: